-Trimble, a Republican, was the representative for Tennessee’s 5th congressional district from 1867 to 1869.
+Trimble was the representative for Tennessee’s 5th congressional district and was a Republican.
+He served from 1867 to 1869.

 From Nov 1867 to Mar 1869, Trimble missed 296 of 619 roll call votes, which is 47.8%.
 This is much worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.